 This article is the third in a series of five that describe how to customize and brand a SharePoint site using several different methods.
 We will demonstrate how to customize a site template that hosts Bamboo Knowledge Base, and in the process review the pros and cons of each different customization method.

-In the first article of this series, we explained how to customize a SharePoint site template that hosts the Knowledge Base Solution Accelerator Web Parts.
+In the first article of this series, we explained how to customize a SharePoint site template that hosts Bamboo Knowledge Base Web Parts.
 That article shows how you can directly modify a Site Template using SharePoint Designer.
 The second article demonstrates how you can take the modified artifacts (master page, style sheets…etc), create a SharePoint Feature package, and deploy it to a site.
 We showed that using Features allows us to reduce the complexity of deploying a customized site.

 In this third article, we will go one step further by demonstrating how we can build a Solutions package to deploy your customized sites across the entire SharePoint farm that fits with a more formal development methodology.

 The articles in this series cover:

 As you can see in previous article, when a SharePoint custom site (or a Web Part for that matter) is deployed, there are multiple files, lists, style sheets and images that have to be deployed to your Web Front End (WFE) server.
 With previous versions of SharePoint, you pretty much have to perform these steps manually.
 In WSS 3.0, Microsoft addressed these issues with two major new capabilities: Features and Solutions.